Rudd-O/soft-hwclock/README.md

 ## installation:

+From source:

-Simply type `make install` in the source folder.
+* Simply type `make install` in the source folder.
 The top of the Makefile contains the default locations to which everything will be installed.

-You can then start the services with `make start`,
+* You can then start the services with `make start`.

+RPMs for Fedora 36 and later are available at https://repo.rudd-o.com .

 ## See also:
 This package is inspired by Steve McIntyre's [fake-hwclock package for Debian.][fake-hwclock]